What Does Parking Lot Striping Actually Cost?

 4. ADA Compliance Requirements

-ADA markings are the most expensive per-unit striping items because they require:
+ADA markings are the most expensive per-unit striping items because they require precise dimensions, access aisle diagonal hatching, symbol stencils, and compliance with ADA parking requirements.

 5. Volume and Lot Size